P7XCKD/NF/Notes Factory/Semister 3/PRJ/xps/prj xp 7 long.md

 ```

 ### Conclusion:
-hence we successfully Applied the concept of interfaces to achieve multiple inheritance and dynamic method dispatch in Java.
+Hence, we successfully applied the concept of interfaces to achieve multiple inheritance and dynamic method dispatch in Java.